canonical/craft-parts/docs/explanation/parts.rst

 Tools like `Snapcraft`_ and `Charmcraft`_ that use the concepts of parts to describe a build process typically accept specifications of parts in YAML format.
 This allows each part to be described in a convenient, mostly-declarative format.
-Libraries that use parts may use the underlying data structures to describe parts.
+Libraries that use parts may use the underlying data structures to describe them.

 Describing a part
 -----------------